-DEPARTMENT OF NATIONAL HEALTH, INDIAN AND NORTHERN HEALTH SERVICE
+DEPARTMENT OF NATIONAL HEALTH, INDIAN AND NORTHERN HEALTH SERVICES

-Until 1947, Inuit relied on traditional methods and treatments for a variety of ailments, supplemented by just one tiny hospital in Pangnirtung and the first aid or imported medicines dispensed by the police, traders and missionaries.
-At the end of the Second World War, the federal Department of National Health and Welfare gained a general responsibility to improve hospital treatment and public health in the Arctic, far beyond the reach of the little hospitals previously run by churches with financial support from the Northern Administration.38 The first Chief of the new Indian and Northern Health Service, Dr. Percy Moore, was a tough bureaucratic infighter who designed a program of forced evacuation of tuberculosis (TB) patients from the Arctic to southern sanatoria.
+Until 1947, Inuit relied on traditional methods and treatments for a variety of ailments, supplemented by just one tiny hospital in Pangnirtung and the first aid or imported medicines dispensed by police, traders, and missionaries.
+At the end of the Second World War, the federal Department of National Health and Welfare gained a general responsibility to improve hospital treatment and public health in the Arctic, far beyond the reach of the little hospitals previously run by churches with financial support from the Northern Administration.
+The first chief of Indian and Northern Health Services, Dr. Percy Moore, was a tough bureaucratic infighter who designed a program of forced evacuation of tuberculosis (TB) patients from the Arctic to southern sanatoria.
 He made no concessions to colleagues who believed that the social costs of evacuation were too high and could be mitigated by providing more treatment in the Arctic itself.
-As one of his superiors complained during one of Moore's quarrels with the Anglican Bishop Donald Marsh, the unfortunate fact, which is not always realised by people like Dr. Moore, is that strong statements made by him as to our shortcomings and inadequacies in meeting the problems of Canada's Northland are oftentimes twisted around by people who are antagonistic to what we are doing and converted into a condemnation of even the inadequate efforts that are now being made.39
+As one of his superiors complained during one of Moore's quarrels with Anglican bishop Donald Marsh:

+the unfortunate fact, which is not always realised by people like Dr. Moore, is that strong statements made by him as to our shortcomings and inadequacies in meeting the problems of Canada's Northland are oftentimes twisted around by people who are antagonistic to what we are doing and converted into a condemnation of even the inadequate efforts that are now being made.

-In general, the official mentality of the medical profession operated somewhat independently of other officials or the police, but core beliefs were similar.
-First, medical officials understood that inaction would be scandalous because health conditions in the Qikigtani Region were shocking: relevant statistics included high infant mortality and the epidemic impact when common viral infections reached an isolated population.
-In this sense, the approach to health was driven by fear in much the same way that the approach to game management was driven by fear40 - scientific observers saw a problem, anticipated that it would worsen and responded with regulation and intervention in the lives of Inuit.41 (The science was better in the medical case, although the remedies could be equally invasive.)
+In general, the official mentality of the medical profession operated somewhat independently of that of other officials or of the police, but the core beliefs were similar.
+First, medical officials understood that inaction would be scandalous because health conditions in the Qikiqtani Region were shocking-statistics showed both high infant mortality and the epidemic impact of common viral infections on an isolated population.
+In this sense, the approach to health was driven by fear in much the same way that the approach to game management was driven by fear-scientific observers saw a problem, anticipated that it would worsen, and responded with regulation and intervention in the lives of Inuit.41 (The science was better in the medical case, although the remedies could be equally invasive.)
 Second, the medical establishment was uncertain about the wisdom of forcing cultural change on the Inuit, but in practice progressively increased the pressure for change.
 Third, Parliament never provided enough money to match the potential needs of Inuit.
-Fourth, there was a set of fundamental tendencies, beliefs and practices, which Tester and Kulchyski have labelled as "high modernism," to put faith in scientific planning even when it lacked the backing of adequate research or investment.
+Fourth, there was a set of fundamental tendencies, beliefs, and practices, which Tester and Kulchyski have labelled as "high modernism," that put faith in scientific planning even when it lacked the backing of adequate research or investment.
 This was particularly true in treating TB and conducting the annual Eastern Arctic Patrol.
-A medical team aboard the CGS C.D.
+A medical team aboard the C.D.
 Howe visited most Qikiqtani Region communities each year to treat routine complaints and evacuate the sick and wounded to hospitals in the South.